stefano-meschiari/latex2exp/README.md

+-   LaTeX2Exp
+    -   Usage
+    -   Syntax
+    -   "Supported" LaTeX
+    -   FAQ
+        -   It's not working even though my LaTeX string is correct
+        -   The translation is incorrect/Why is this not a proper R package?

 LaTeX2Exp
 =========

-*latex2exp* is an R function that parses and converts LaTeX math formulas to R's [plotmath expressions](http://stat.ethz.ch/R-manual/R-patched/library/grDevices/html/plotmath.html).
+**latex2exp** is an R function that parses and converts LaTeX math formulas to R's [plotmath expressions](http://stat.ethz.ch/R-manual/R-patched/library/grDevices/html/plotmath.html).
 Plotmath expressions are used to enter mathematical formulas and symbols to be rendered as text, axis labels, etc. throughout R's plotting system.
 I find plotmath expressions to be quite opaque and fiddly; LaTeX is a de-facto standard for mathematical expressions, so this script might be useful to others as well.

 *Note that at the moment, this script is at very early stages.
 It /will/ fail for even very straightforward LaTeX formulas.
 It may improve in the future.*

 Usage
 -----

 Clone this repository and source the script.
-The script's only dependence is the stringr package.
+The script's only dependence are the `stringr` and `magrittr` packages.

 ``` r
 source("./latex2exp.r")